freerange/site/soups/blog/show-and-tell-23.snip.markdown

 ## Inform 7

 Ben showed us [Inform 7][inform-7] and an [interactive fiction][interactive-fiction] game he's been writing with his son.
 I was somewhat amazed at the natural language used to write these games.
 You can see an example by viewing the [source of When in Rome 2][when-in-rome-2-source].

-I've just taken a break from writing these notes and spent about 10 minutes playing [when in rome 2][when-in-rome-2] using [Zoom][zoom].
+I've just taken a break from writing these notes and spent about 10 minutes playing [When in Rome 2][when-in-rome-2] using [Zoom][zoom].
 I didn't really know what I was doing, or how the game worked, but enjoyed it nonetheless.

 ## Swift & Swift Playground